-IF THEN A new source of income is reported and a 30-day history exists; The 30-day BE period begins the day prior to the report/discovery date and extends back 30 calendar days.
-A new source of income is reported and a 30-day history does not exist An existing source of income terminates; The income is removed.
-Earned income changed due to: Adjust the 30-day BE with only the change(s) reported.
-Hourly rate of pay; and/or 2.
+IF THEN • w source of income is reported 30 day history exists; The 30 day BE period begins the day prior to the report/discovery date and extends back 30 calendar days. • A new source of income is reported and a 30 day history does not exist; A new projection of monthly income must be calculated. • existing source of income nates; The income is removed. • Earne ed income changed due to: Adjust the 30 day BE with only the change(s) reported.
+1. Hourly rate of pay; and/or 2.
 Frequency; and/or 3.
-Hours worked per week and/or 4.
-Change in salary, bonus o commission payments.
-Unearned income changed due to: Adjust the 30-day BE with only the change(s) reported.
-Benefit amount; and/or Payment frequency.
+Hours worked per week; and/or 4.
+Change in salary, bonus or commission payments. • Unea rned income changed due to: Adjust the 30 day BE with only the change(s) reported.
+1. Benefit amount; and/or 2.
+Payment frequency.